antiestablishment/ContactBook/README.md

 # ContactBook
-A rudimentary CLI contact book created using C++.
+A rudimentary CLI contact book for windows machines created using C.